Let me tell you a few things

 Portraiture and life

-1998/2003 studied Portraiture and life Drawing at the Rochway Educational Center Rochford Essex the tutor was Jill Witchell.
+1998/2003 studied Portraiture and life Drawing at the Rocheway Educational Center Rochford Essex the tutor was Jill Witchell.
 Always live models to work from, mainly male but never the less good practice.

-2004 spent a week in St Ives Cornwall on a Contemporary Life workshop at The St Ives School of painting.
+2004 spent a week in St Ives Cornwall on a Contemporary Life workshop at The St Ives School of Art.
+As the Tutor said on the first day "You will never paint the same again".
 A mind changing week that was so enjoyable that I went back for another week in 2006.
-Tutors were, Roy Ray, John Clark, Ges Wilson, Marion Taylor and Liz Luckwell.
+Tutors were, Roy Ray, John Clark, Ges Wilson, Marion Taylor, Liz Luckwell, Steve Dove and Alice Mumford.
 The first week at St Ives school changed the way I worked completely and turned me onto the path to abstraction.

 When you draw from nature it's all there you don't have to invent it.
 When you paint Abstract you have to invent it all!
 Sandra Blow.